Back to Research

 What's happening here is that small trades cluster at low prices where YES tokens are cheap ($0.05–$0.20).
 Large trades cluster at high prices where NO tokens are available at favourable prices.
 Traders at every price level buy whichever token is cheaper.

-This creates a structural observation that in most markets, YES = the long-shot token.
+This creates a structural observation: in most markets, YES = the long-shot token.
 Any long-shot preference will therefore show up as YES preference in aggregate data.

 The curve is smooth, symmetric, and entirely explained by price.
 In the few markets where YES is the favourite (price > 60%), traders buy cheap NO at 50–55%, not expensive YES.

-These weren't part of our original hypotheses but interesting threads that could be pulled further
+These weren't part of our original hypotheses but are interesting threads that could be pulled further.

 Small trades are the only profitable bucket

 Trades under $20 earn +$0.024 per trade.
 Every larger bucket is negative.
-YES buyers profit at every size, but edge shrinks with size.
-Note: this is measured on our 88-market sample which over-represents YES resolutions.
+YES buyers profit at every size, but the edge shrinks with size.
+Note: this is measured on our 88-market sample, which over-represents YES resolutions.
 The profitability advantage would likely shrink with a population-representative sample.
 Needs replication.

 Wallet-level patterns